VincentWang2961/CS61/CS61B/Week3/README.md

 2D Arrays: array boxes can contain references to arrays

-Array indicaes can be computed ar runtime
+Array indicaes can be computed at runtime

 Class member variable names cannot be computed and used at runtime, the conlt(ez) way to access a member of a clas is with hard-code dot notation

 ![Screenshot 2025-03-12 at 9.45.29 am](/Users/vincent/Library/Application Support/typora-user-images/Screenshot 2025-03-12 at 9.45.29 am.png)

+### 2.5

+Array based list

+Array resizing: to solve the problem that array based list has a limited length